Computop/Computop-iOS/README.md

 # Computop-iOS

-You could find detailed information in the "Documentation" folder, in the Computop-Demo app or directly on the Computop [website](https://www.computop.com/uk/manual/).
+You could find detailed information in the "Documentation" folder or in the Computop-Demo app.